Thanks for your interest in joining our lab!

-- In case you want to write your BSc.- or MSc.-thesis in our lab: Check out available topics and guidelines, comb through our research projects and recent publications and email us your suggestion for a topic…
+- In case you want to write your BSc.- or MSc.-thesis in our lab: Check out available topics and guidelines, comb through our research topics, research projects and recent publications and email us your suggestion for a topic…

 - The best way to get to know our lab is to join us as a research trainee.
 Typically, you will be assigned to one or more research projects and will be involved in several steps of the research process (literature review; planning, conducting and execution of studies; preparation, analyses and presentation of data).
 As a trainee you can either work for 4-6 weeks (full time) or accompanying your studies for one semester (part time).
 Flexible arrangements are possible.
 From time to time we are actively seeking for research trainees but you can always ask for a free position.

 - Much like research trainees, student assistants will be assigned to one or more projects and will be active team members in ongoing research.
 The main difference is that you only work for a fix amount of hours per week (typically between 5 and 10) and that you get paid (which is why we can only hire a limited number of student assistants).
 Typically, we expect our student assistants to continue working in our lab for longer periods of time and to write their BSc- or MSc-thesis in our lab.
 Watch out for job advertisements if you are interested in being a student assistant in our lab.

 - Our seminars in psychological assessment and personality psychology are supported by student tutors who give advice and feedback regarding specific assessment techniques (e.g., seminars on personality and performance tests, diagnostic interviewing, test construction) and supervise the planning, execution and analysis of small research projects (e.g., seminars on personality psychology).
 Student tutors are employed according to the same conditions as research assistants.
 If you already successfully attended the course in question yourself and are interested in being a tutor in our work group, just ask us whether there currently are free positions.